(Digital Download option available for customers who have the first edition, please order here, with more details below).

 - And much more.

-If you have the first edition of the book already, please do click here before ordering for full details of a discount available to you for the physical edition, as well as full details on the additions to this extended edition and a digital download option for the new content.
+Please click here if you have the first edition of the book already for full details on the additions to this extended edition and a digital download option for the new content.
 This is so you can make the right choice of the edition to purchase.

 The book features a foreword by Richard Hanson (Superior Software) and Life of an Acorn Gamer by TV's Iain Lee, it features a full retrospect on Acorn Computers with Hermann Hauser, Chris Curry, Steve Furber, Sophie Wilson and Chris Turner; over 170 classic games, with exclusive interviews with key figures in the industry at the time - from the likes of David Braben and Ian Bell (Elite); Geoff Crammond (Revs/Aviator); Peter Irvin (Exile); Tim Tyler (Repton); Nick Pelling (Frak!); Peter Scott (Sim City/The Last Ninja); Gary Partis (Psycastria/Dr Who); Chris Roberts (Stryker's Run); Ross Goodley (Alligata's Blagger); Dave Woodhouse (English Software's Jet Boot Jack); Steve Botterill (Superior Software / 4th Dimension); John Dyson (Superior Software) and many, many more – and features on subjects such as key publishers, cover art and classic magazines.